 Tis the time for resolutions.
-As an attorney specializing in the financial woes of small businesses and the self-employed in DC, VA and MD and drawing from my 22 years of experience, here are three tips to consider as you draw up your list for 2012:
+As an attorney specializing in the financial woes of small businesses and the self-employed in DC and MD and drawing from my 22 years of experience, here are three tips to consider as you draw up your list for 2012:

 1) Keep books.
 It’s that simple.
 So many of the financial problems of small business could be solved simply by keeping regular books, including:

 - Cash flow problems.
 This is almost certainly the leading factor causing a bankruptcy filing.
 Often, the business will actually be profitable or have positive net value, but because the managers have not managed the finances to maintain liquidity, they cannot pay bills on a current basis.
 This, in turn, leads to the debt enforcement actions that force the business to seek bankruptcy court protection so that it can reorganize its finances.
 It might have been avoided if the managers kept regular books and knew where they stood in terms of cash, account receivables and payables.